Feb 6, 2019

 Our attitudes towards money are often influenced by our families and cultures.
-How we choose to invest, donate, save or spend our money, as well as the role money plays in unique holidays and traditions, can teach us important life lessons about how we understand finances.
+How we choose to invest, donate, save or spend, as well as the role money plays in holidays and traditions can teach us important life lessons about how we understand finances.

-In our Culture & Money series, we celebrate these teachable moments with short stories about how some of these unique practices from around the world can shine a light on valuable financial lessons.
+In our Culture & Money series, we celebrate these teachable moments with short stories about how some of these unique practices from around the world serve as valuable financial lessons.

 The Red Envelope

 In China, as well as other East Asian and Southeast Asian regions, parents and grandparents will often gift red envelopes filled with money to children and grandchildren during important holidays and special occasions, such as Lunar New Year, weddings, and birthdays.
 The red envelopes are intended to represent good luck, fortune, and happiness.

 Cultural region: Mainly practiced in China and other East Asian and Southeast Asian cultures.

 What is it: Commonly referred to as "red envelope" or "red pocket" in English, the practice is known as "Hongbao" in Mandarin and "Lai see" in Cantonese.

 Why it's significant: This tradition is passed as a symbol of good luck, health and wealth.

 The amount given should never include the number 'four' (e.g. 4, 40 or 400) as it is considered an unlucky number.